Fiery Greece train collision kills 26, injures at least 85

 He added that the first car caught fire and that he used a bag to break the window of his car, the fourth, and escape.

-Costas Agorastos, the regional governor of the central Thessaly area, told state television that “it was a very powerful collision” and “This is a terrible night.”
+In comments to state television, Costas Agorastos, the regional governor of the Thessaly area, described the collision as “very powerful” and said it was “a terrible night.”

 “The front section of the train was smashed. … We’re getting cranes to come in and special lifting equipment clear the debris and lift the rail cars.
 There’s debris flung all around the crash site.”